 The Transformative Leader's Relationship with Others

-Transformative leaders are dedicated to empowering others to realize their full potential.
+1. Empowerment: Transformative leaders are dedicated to empowering others to realize their full potential.
 They actively create opportunities for growth and development among their team.

 2. Active Listening: Recognizing the importance of genuine and active listening, they engage in thoughtful and attentive listening.
 This skill enables them to address concerns effectively and respond appropriately.